TickTeam/guide-tt/ticktick_web_app/how_to_set_the_start_of_week.md

 2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3. From the “Start Week On” drop-down menu, choose Saturday, Sunday, or Monday as the first day of the week in TickTick.
+3. From the "Start Week On" drop-down menu, choose Saturday, Sunday, or Monday as the first day of the week in TickTick.
 <br />

 **Where is it used?**